Domestic Violence

 • Being punched, strapped with a belt, or otherwise

-• Being pulled by the hair or being pushed
+• Be pulled by the hair or be pushed.

 The psychological violence is a behavior or set of acts that are intended to demean or disparage you.

-The economic violence is conduct intended to to deprive you of financial autonomyand to place yourself under the control of your spouse, or your Civil partnership or common-law partner.
+The economic violence is conduct intended to to deprive you of financial autonomy, and to place yourself under the control of the person with whom you live as a couple.

 Examples of economic violence include: